-A day to celebrate, lament, and (most of all) make a commitment to tax justice
+Tax Day: A time to celebrate, lament, and (most of all) make a commitment to tax justice

-But we also know there are problems with our tax system and the federal budget.
+But we also know there are problems with our tax system and federal budget.
 We often dislike how our tax money is spent: too much for the military, too little to lift people out of poverty, provide opportunities for all, and create thriving communities.
-Another concern is that some people and corporations pay less than their fair share.
+Some people and corporations pay less than their fair share.

 Fifty years ago, corporations as a group paid more than 20% of all the taxes collected by the federal government.
-That share has steadily fallen and in 2013, corporations paid just 10% of federal taxes – at a time when profits were at record highs.
-Many, very profitable corporations pay no taxes.
-Legal loopholes allow firms like Verizon, GE, and Boeing to go years without paying a dime.
-A 2013 General Synod resolution called for reform of the corporate tax system including an end to loopholes and tax havens, and an increase in the amount of taxes paid by corporations.
+That share has steadily fallen and in 2013, corporations paid just 10% of federal taxes — at a time when profits were at record high.

 So Tax Day gives us reasons to celebrate and to lament.
 May it also be a day when we make a commitment to work for tax fairness: everyone paying their fair share for programs and services that serve the common good and create a world where all God’s people and creation live in the fullness of life.